In this article:

 The hair cycle is temporarily halted for the duration of the chemotherapy, which is why patients with cancer lose a lot of their hair.
 However, normal hair growth tends to resume once the treatment is over.

 Vitamin B7 or vitamin H is a member of the vitamin B complex and is commonly known as biotin.
 It is required to produce the hair protein keratin.

 A biotin deficiency can make your hair look drab and dull while rendering it susceptible to breakage and shedding.
 Try including egg yolk, nuts, and dark green leafy vegetables in your meals to make up for any biotin shortage.

 Do omega fatty acids promote hair health?

-Food items like walnuts, chia seeds, sardines, and fish oil are all recognized as good sources of omega fatty acids.
-They should be included in an overall healthy diet to maintain proper hair function and health.
+Walnuts, chia seeds, sardines, flaxseeds, and fish oil are all recognized as good sources of omega fatty acids.